MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

 ## Combine data

-The data about various states is interesting, and will be useful for building additional analysis efforts and queries.
+The data about various states is interesting, and will be useful for building further analysis efforts and queries.
 However, most data about states uses a two-letter abbreviation for state codes, not the full name of the state.
 We need a way to associate state names with their abbreviations.

-There is another public data source that does provides that association, but it needs a fair amount of shaping before we can connect it to our retirement table.
+There's another public data source that does provides that association, but it needs a fair amount of shaping before we can connect it to our retirement table.
 To shape the data, follow these steps:

 1. From the **Home** ribbon in Power Query Editor, select **New Source \> Web**.